Building a Wheelchair-Friendly Bathroom

 Don’t Forget About Bathroom Sink and Vanity Accessibility

-• If there is a sink that is approached from the front, the rim height should be the maximum of 34 inches, and the clearance for the knees need to be 27 inches so you can approach the sink from one side.
+• If there is a sink that is approached from the front, the rim height should be a maximum of 34 inches, and the clearance for the knees needs to be 27 inches so you can approach the sink from one side.

-• Make sure that you have faucets that are single-handle, so they are easily turned on and adjusted though someone has to twist or grab the faucet.
-If it is in your budget, you can install hand-free options that have sensors that will detect the hand under the faucet.
+• Make sure that you have single-handle faucets, so they are easily turned on and adjusted though someone has to twist or grab the faucet.
+If it is within your budget, you can install hand-free options that have sensors that will detect the hand under the faucet.

 • When you are picking out furniture for the bathroom, make sure you are picking things that are sturdy and can be used to grab on and maneuver about the bathroom.

-• Make sure that you are installing drawers that are low and easy to pull out and store their things that need to be easily accessible.
-Nowadays, there are vanity’s that are electrically adjustable, so its height can fit all the users.
+• Make sure that you are installing drawers that are low and easy to pull out and store the things that need to be easily accessible.
+Nowadays, a vanity may be electrically adjustable, so the height can fit all users.

 These are some things that you need to think about when you are designing a wheelchair-friendly bathroom, but there’s more that can be added to provide extra support.